SEC575: Mobile Device Security and Ethical Hacking

 What You Will Receive

-- Course book with a comprehensive index
+- Course books with table of contents and a comprehensive index

 - Step-by-step instructions for all lab exercises